This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

-Manage acute diarrhea:
+Manage your child's diarrhea:

 Prevent acute diarrhea: